Own-Data-Privateer/hoardy-adb/README.md

   - `INPUT_AB_FILE`
   : an Android Backup file to be used as input, set to "-" to use standard input
   - `OUTPUT_AB_FILE`
-  : file to write the output to, set to "-" to use standard output; default: "-" if `INPUT_TAR_FILE` is "-", otherwise replace ".ab" or ".adb" extension of `INPUT_TAR_FILE` with `.stripped.ab`
+  : file to write the output to, set to "-" to use standard output; default: "-" if `INPUT_TAR_FILE` is "-", otherwise replaces ".ab" or ".adb" extension of `INPUT_TAR_FILE` with `.stripped.ab`

 - options:
   - `-h, --help`